KUSHAL-JAIN-au9/codingninjas-stopwatch/README.md

 # Stopwatch-Project
-A simple stopwatch program using HTML CSS and JavaScript!
+A simple stopwatch program using HTML CSS and JavaScript!!